 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Make sure to spray the muffin pan generously, so the muffins don’t get stuck to the pan.
+Make sure to spray the muffin pan generously, so the muffins don’t get stuck to the pan.

-STORE: Store muffins in a sealed container or resealable plastic bag for up to 4 days.
+Store: Store muffins in a sealed container or resealable plastic bag for up to 4 days.
 If you notice that the muffins are getting too moist, line the bottom of the container or bag with a sheet of paper towel, then cover the top of the muffins with another sheet of paper towel to absorb the moisture.

-FREEZE: In my opinion, cornbread muffins taste better when served right out of the oven, but you can freeze them for up to 3 months.
+Freeze: In my opinion, cornbread muffins taste better when served right out of the oven, but you can freeze them for up to 3 months.
 Thaw on the countertop before serving.

-REHEAT: wrap the cornbread muffins in aluminum foil and warm in a 350°F oven until hot.
-Alternatively, wrap the muffin with a damp paper towel, and then heat it in the microwave, at 50 percent power for 30 to 45 seconds, or until just hot; do not overheat, or muffins will get tough.
+Reheat: wrap the cornbread muffins in aluminum foil and warm in a 350°F oven until hot.
+Alternatively, wrap the muffin with a damp paper towel, and then heat it in the microwave, at 50 percent power for 30 to 45 seconds, or until just hot; do not overheat, or the muffins will get tough.

 - Instant Pot Smoky Cheese and Potato Soup